wrk-flow/larastrict/docs/database/queries.md

 ### Get model for each chunk

-First argument is a `Closure` that will receive the `Model`.
+⮑ First argument is a `Closure` that will receive the `Model`.
 Second parameter is a chunk size (default 100).

+⮐ Returns number of items processed.

 ```php
 class SomeAction